goffinet/packer-kvm/README.md

 This is a Packer Proof of Concept/sample with :

-* qemu/kvm as builder
+* qemu/kvm as image builder (qcow2)
 * shell and ansible-local as provisionners
 * shell-local as post-processor to generate a [gns3a appliance file](https://docs.gns3.com/1MAdxz0BSEAfGM7tA-w-o3TMmf8XOx7nBf0z6d9nRz_c/index.html), checksum and upload to a server

 Optionnal :

-* inside a docker container
+* run this inside a docker container

 ## Pre-requisites

 * libvirt/KVM and Packer
 * aws s3 cli
-* Docker
+* Docker (to run the build inside a container)

 ### AWS S3